practical-software/Practical-Software/README.md

 <div align="center">

 # About Me:
-I am a junior full-stack developer trying to learn it all.<br><br>Currently learning: React & TypeScript
+I am a junior full-stack developer trying to learn it all.<br><br>Currently learning: PostgreSQL

 ## 🌐 Socials: